cyberark/conjur-spring-boot-sdk/README.md

 #### Using the Source Code

-You can grab the library's dependencies from the source by using Maven **or** locally by generating a JAR file and adding it to the project manually.
+You can grab the library's dependencies from the source by using Maven

 To do so from the source using Maven, following the setup steps below: